jfrogtraining/azure-aks-workshop/content/4_workshop_setup/41_azure_setup/415_create_cluster.md

 echo $CLUSTER_NAME
 ```

 2. Now we are ready to create the AKS cluster.
 Execute the following command.
 This will take a few minutes.
-We can move onto the next step while we wait.

 ```
 az aks create \